tombrereton/bordeaux/README.md

 - Github forks and branches are basically the same - to keep it simple we will just use branches.
 - Create a branch for the feature you want to develop.
 - Commit only to that branch while you develop that feature.
-- As the master branch might be updated by someone else, we keep the program up to date by rebasing your branch before commiting.
-Rebasing means moving the orignal master commit you branched off of to the lastest master commit (this avoids major merge conflicts).
+- As the master branch might be updated by someone else, we keep your branch up to date by rebasing it before commiting.
+Rebasing means moving the base of your feature branch from the original master commit, to the lastest master commit (this avoids major merge conflicts).
 - The image below shows the feature branch at its orignal position in grey, and then it is moved (rebased) so thats its base is now the latest master commit:

 ![Alt description](https://cms-assets.tutsplus.com/uploads/users/585/posts/23191/image/rebase.png)